danvk/boggle-paper/paper/content.typ

   [{E,X}], [F], [{E,X}],
 )

-we can see that “BEE” can be found on the left only when both cells are E, not X, and similarly on the right.
+we can see that BEE can be found on the left only when both cells are E, not X, and similarly on the right.
 But when both of the left cells are E, we know that these paths to BEE, FEE and BEEF will only count once towards the true Boggle score.
 Both of the left paths to BEE: